MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ### Preview version and Office 2010 only

-For the preview version of the client and Office 2010, when you install the client for users, you must specify the ServiceLocation parameter and the URL for your Rights Management service.
-This parameter and value creates and sets the following registry keys that require administrative permissions:
+For the preview version of the client and Office 2010, when you install the client for users, specify the ServiceLocation parameter and the URL for your Rights Management service.
+This parameter and value creates and sets the following registry keys:

 HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\MSDRM\ServiceLocation\Activation